 The first task I have is to explain what colonialism is not.
 Colonialism is not a European invention or concept designed specifically to keep non-white people down.
 The myth of the evil white colonialist is one of the most pernicious myths espoused today, and for a couple of big reasons.
 The first reason is that colonialism has been around for a long time.
 Today, the Han practice colonialism through the fascist Chinese state.
 In the 19th century, the Ashanti practiced colonialism throughout their slave-trading empire.
-The Ottoman Turks practiced colonialism until Istanbul was forced to dissolve in 1923; and with it a 600 year period of colonialism.
+The Ottoman Turks practiced colonialism until their empire collapsed in 1923 (and with it a 600 year period of colonialism).
 The theocratic Javanese state of Mataram practiced colonialism until its demise in the 17th century.
 The Incan state was also well-versed in colonial practices.

 It is important to remind readers of colonialism’s history because of a lack of criticality on society’s part.
 This lack of critical thinking skills stems from the condescending view of non-Western societies that the modern Western citizen has adopted.
 As co-blogger Jacques Delacroix so eloquently states: